QEHS-Websites/Music-Player-Promotion/README.md

 - 1 week for intro & web tools
 - 2 weeks for HTML & GitHub Files
 - ~3 weeks, HTML in Responsive Design, see https://www.w3schools.com/html/html_responsive.asp
-- Make a summary of the Responsibe Elements (most already taught in in HTML1)
+- Make a summary of the Responsive Elements (most already taught in HTML1)

 ### Intermediate: Client-side 3 Credit

 DUE: 20250321 (Before Spring Break in Sem 2)
 - ~3 weeks JavaScript DOM, see https://www.w3schools.com/js/js_htmldom.asp
+- Submit your link directly to the www version of your index.html
+- Put a link in your index.html to link to your JS DOM version, preferably in a folder

 ### Advanced: Server Side Credit